MyNameIsMikeGreen/tech-notes/WIP/AwsSolutionsArchitect(Associate)CertificationNotes.md

 * If enabled on a service (e.g. S3), Macie will search through the data held within it and attempt to identify whether or not any PII exists.
 * If Macie finds PII, it will notify EventBridge.
   * EventBridge integrations can then respond to the notification accordingly.

+# Disaster Recovery
+* Disaster recovery is the process of recovering from casatrophic errors in an IT system which causes business continuity or financial difficulties.
+* The effectivness of a DR strategy is measured primarily by:
+  * RPO (Recovery Point Objective) - The period of time before a disaster where data will be irretrievably lost
+  * RTO (Recovery Time Objective) - The period of time between a disaster happening and being fully operational again with data recovered
+  * Cost - Strategies with low RPOs and RTOs is typically expensive
+* The main strategies used by AWS customers include:
+  * Backup and restore
+    * The most basic DR strategy
+    * Typically the cheapest strategy
+    * Involved taking repeated backups/snapshots of systems so that they can be recovered from if a disaster occurs
+    * The RPO depends on how frequently the backups are taken - however there is almost certainly always going to be some data lost
+    * The RTO can be very long depending on the size of the data sets
+  * Pilot Light
+    * Maintaining a small instance of the most highly critical infrastructure/services at all times as a failover
+    * Auxillary services can be brought up slowly, but there is always capacity to perform the most business-critical tasks using the pilow light instances
+    * e.g. We may keep a replicated copy of the database in AWS, which is fully in-sync with the on-premise database.
+But it may not have any associated EC2 instances to perform business logic.
+  * Warm Standby
+    * Similar to a pilot light strategy, but all of the infrastructure and services are included in the minimally-scaled standby
+    * All business actions can continue on failover, but the throughput may be reduced until it can be scaled up
+    * e.g. As above, but the standby also has a small EC2 instance too.
+  * Hot/Multi Site
+    * A fully scaled copy of the system is available at all times in additional the primary
+    * The replica can handle day-to-day traffic as well as taking on the full load if the primary instance goes down
+    * Very expensive as each copy of the system should be large enough to stand on their own - so, assuming no disasters, the cost is at least double what the business would actually need from a utilisation perspective.

+## AWS Backup
+* A central service for managing backup policies for various AWS services that have backup/snapshot functionalities.
+* Instead of navigating through the interfaces of many different AWS services to configure their respective backup capabilities one-by-one.
+This service offers a unified interface to achieve the same thing from one interface.
+* Backups are stored in S3.
+* Offers the ability to create backup plans.
+Plans define:
+  * Which services to run backups for
+  * When to back up
+  * When to send backups to Glacier (if ever)
+  * How long to keep backups for
+* Supports running plans on-demand too.

+# CI/CD
+* AWS offers many AWS-native counterparts to traditional CI/CD solutions.
+These include:
+  * CodeCommit
+    * Source control service
+    * Equivalent ot GitHub
+  * CodeBuild
+    * CI service
+    * Equivalent to Jenkins
+  * CodeDeploy
+    * Deploys artifacts to AWS and non-AWS compute services
+  * ElasticBeanstalk
+    * Instance deployment platform
+    * Equivalent to Kubernetes
+  * Code Pipeline
+    * Orchestration/automation of all of the above AWS-native CI/CD services

+# CloudFormation
+* AWS-native equivalent of Terraform.
+* Infrastructure-as-code service.
+* Declaratively define which AWS services are needed and how they should interact at at infrastructure level.
+* Defined in YAML files.
+  * Each file is known as a *Stack*.
+* Can be parameterised and contain conditional statements for flexibility and re-use.
+* The AWS web console included a GUI for graphically generating CloudFormation files.
+* To deploy the same stack across multiple accounts or regions, we can create a *StackSet*.
+  * This grants a trusted account to execute a stack in multiple places without needed to customise the stack file and jump into each account/region to apply it individually.